Manojkapri29/ata-Harmonization-and-Insights-Extraction/README.md

 ---

  Objective
-To address ambiguities and inconsistencies in datasets and create a unified with preprocessing of data ,clean dataset for accurate business analysis and modeling.
+To address ambiguities and inconsistencies in datasets and create a unified with preprocessing of data ,clean dataset for accurate business analysis and modeling.We will preprocess the data which will make the data easy to use and more likely to give us the better way to get the best outcome.

 ---